Zareba® Black Pin-Lock Wood and T-Post Insulators

 Zareba® is the largest manufacturer of electric fence systems offering durable, reliable electric fence products for all of your animal fencing needs.

-Zareba® Black Pin-Lock Wood and T-Post Insulator - Specifications
+Zareba® Black Pin-Lock Wood and T-Post Insulators - Specifications

 - Tightly fastens electrified wire to wood, metal and T-posts (1.25 or 1.33 T-posts)